bobleesj/composition-analyzer-featurizer/doc/source/index.rst

 - Do you have any feature requests?
 Please feel free to open an issue on GitHub using the ``Bug Report or Feature Request`` template.
 - Do you have any questions about running the code?
 Please feel free to reach out to Sangjoon Bob Lee at bobleesj@stanford.edu.
-- Do you want to learn how to publish scientific software? ``CAF`` is developed and maintained using the Level 5 pacakge standards provided in `scikit-package <https://scikit-package.github.io/scikit-package/>`_.
+- Do you want to learn how to publish scientific software? ``CAF`` is developed and maintained using the Level 5 package standards provided in `scikit-package <https://scikit-package.github.io/scikit-package/>`_.

 How you can contribute to CAF
 =============================